-Hong Kong’s public transportation system is one of the cleanest and most convenient in the world.
-And it’s not just the MTR, Hong Kong’s fantastic subway—from the delightful double-decker trams that traverse northern Hong Kong Island, to the longest roofed outdoor escalator system in the world, Hong Kong’s public transport is an eye-opening experience to outsiders.
+Hong Kong’s public transportation system is one of the cleanest and most efficient in the world.
+And it’s not just the MTR – Hong Kong’s fantastic subway – that deserves praise.
+From the delightful double-decker trams that traverse the northern part of Hong Kong Island and the longest outdoor escalator system in the world, to the charming Star Ferry that takes passengers across Victoria Harbour, Hong Kong’s public transport makes for convenient sightseeing and is also quite an eye-opening experience in itself.

 To experience Hong Kong’s nightlife, Lan Kwai Fong is the place to go.
-This tiny neighborhood in Central is just minutes away from Hong Kong’s business and financial center.
-It’s packed with upscale clubs and restaurants, and boasts some of the best bars and parties in Asia.
+This compact neighbourhood in Central is packed with upscale clubs and restaurants, and boasts some of the best bars and parties in Asia.
+Besides Lan Kwai Fong, there is the nightlife zone along Lockhart Road in Wanchai and Knutsford Terrace in Tsim Tsa Tsui, and a number of comedy clubs such as The Punchline and TakeOut Comedy.